Chirag1309/Dice-Game/README.md

-# Dice-Game-A Basic game of 2 players made using Html,JavaScript and Css!!
+Dice game-A basic Dice game using html,css and javascript.